clawoflight/puma/README.md

 Optionally, for `puma-add`:

 - `zenity`
+- `diceware` for secure random password generation

 To install, just type `make install` in the project root.
-The Makefile honors the `PREFIX` and `DESTDIR` environment variables for easy packaging by maintainers used to autotools.
+The Makefile honors the `PREFIX` and `DESTDIR` environment variables for easy packaging by maintainers used to the GNU autotools.

 ## Usage
 To type out the user name, TAB, password and ENTER for an account: